Evergreen content stays relevant and drives traffic to your site, over a long period of time. Unlike other posts, it never becomes obsolete.

-- Make your content scannable.
 When you are creating content that’s ultimate, and covers vast information, chances are there that readers won’t bother to read it fully.
 It’s a fact that readers scan.
 So, why bother?
 Let’s make their job easier by making the content easy to scan.
 You can make the content scannable by including bullet points and lists inside your post.

 Instead of putting large chunks of text in a single paragraph, try keeping the paragraphs shorter.
-Long paragraphs are the one that turns readers off.
+Long paragraphs are the one that turn readers off.
 Make sure that you help them out to easily figure out, whether your content is worth reading for them or not.

 Proper use of text formatting tags also makes sure that your content is scannable.

-- Include the table of content below your post title.
 It helps your readers know what hey can expect from your post, and also it helps them to pinpoint the information they are looking for.